thirumalaics/interview_prep/Summaries/GCP/BQ Query.md

 - WHERE sequence matters
 	- bq assumes that user has provided best order of expressions in the where clause and does not attempt to reorder expressions
 	- expressions in where clauses should be ordered with most selective expression first
-	- ex: order = operator b4 like
+	- ex: order = operator b4 like operator
 - utilize partitions and clusters
 - push order by to the end of query
 	-